โ€‹ โ€‹

 5. Alternate the knee that pulls in throughout this movement.

-Modification: Option to keep both legs on the ground and alternate the knee pull.
+Modification: Option to keep both legs on the ground and alternate the knee pull in this core stability exercise.

 Targets: Deep transverse abdominal muscles (TVA), lower abs and hips.